Rodrigoleon/Webpack-Launchpad/README.md

 * Add all to-do items to Github.
 * Start docs explaining code.
-* Start docs explaining how to run code.
-* Create a folder structure example.
 * Logo maybe?
 * Add testing Launchpad project.
 * Test this in an actual project once all the points are done!